 Purchase Order Financing:

-Small business owners can often begin the financing of a government contract through a “purchase order” financing.
+Small business owners can often begin the funding of a government contract through a “purchase order” financing.
 Under this type of arrangement, the lender purchases the goods directly on behalf of the business, providing up to 100% of the price.
 This arrangement typically works best under a pure distribution contract.
-Ideally, shipment of goods is direct from the source location to the government agency.
+Ideally, the shipment of goods is direct from the source location to the government agency.
 Shipment may also be to a third party bonded warehouse.
 This way the lender controls the movement of the goods while holding title to them.
 Hence a liberal lending formula, which may also include financing ancillary costs such as freight, taxes, and storage.

 Work in Progress Funding:

 Financing can also be found for production in the way of work in progress, or WIP funding.
 A narrower specialty compared to purchase order financing, it is arguably financing the point of highest risk in the entire selling cycle.
 Lenders will often look to stand in first place on any available collateral to bridge the timing gap between raw material and finished goods.
 They will typically assume the right to step into a manufacturing process, finish the products and sell at liquidation prices under any default event.
 This is a conventional approach, and when viewed from the side of the lender, not unreasonable.
 Owners with confidence in their manufacturing capability should feel comfortable with terms set out by the WIP lender.
 While it may be the most stringent part of financing a contract, it is also typically the shortest!